sstock2005/SkyNotify/README.md

 - `/help` - Displays available commands
 - `/track <username>` - Adds a Minecraft username to your tracking list

+## Todo
+- Add `/remove <username>` - Removes the Minecraft username from your tracking list
+- Add `/list` - Lists the Minecraft username from your tracking list

 ## Directory Structure

 The bot automatically creates these directories if they don't exist: